 He has been awarded two international prizes for his research and a British Academy Rising Star Engagement Award in 2016.

 He focuses on the construction of knowledge about nuclear weapons, their past and their future and its ethical and political implications.
 Empirically, Benoit’s focus is on nuclear “close calls” and French nuclear history.
 He edited a volume on the experience of the so called ‘Cuban missile crisis’ worldwide and lessons learned from it, expected to be published in 2017.
-His latest essay on self-censorship in nuclear security studies will be published in the Journal of Global Security Studies.
+His latest essay on self-censorship in nuclear security studies was published in the Journal of Global Security Studies in Fall 2016.

 Over the last six years, he has been engaging with policy making elites in the US and Europe as well as civil society groups to advocate innovative nuclear disarmament and arms control policies.

 Nuclear Weapons Scholarship as a Case of Self-Censorship in Security Studies in the Journal of Global Security Studies

 "We all lost the Cuban Missile Crisis" (book chapter) in The Cuban Missile Crisis.
 A Critical Reappraisal, Len Scott, R. Gerald Hughes (eds.), London: Routledge, 2015

 "The Nuclear Straitjacket: American Extended Deterrence and Nonproliferation" (book chapter) in The Future of Extended Nuclear Deterrence, Stefanie von Hlatky and Andreas Wenger (eds.), Georgetown University Press, September 2015